What is vestibular hypersensitivity?IN BRIEF

 Symptoms and consequences of vestibular hypersensitivity

 The symptoms of vestibular hypersensitivity vary from person to person.
-You don’t have to have the whole list of symptoms to be hypersensitive, and there are many symptoms that are not on this list.
+It is not necessary to have the entire list of symptoms to be considered hypersensitive, and there are many other symptoms not listed here.

 - Nausea or vomiting